 With atrial fibrillation, those signals are not organized, which causes the heart to quiver.
 Because the beats are no longer coordinated, uneven amounts of blood pump out of the heart.

 While the typical symptoms certainly can be concerning, it’s the increased risk of stroke that makes AFib even more worrisome.
-According to Dr. Kim, AFib can increase your risk of stroke dramatically, depending on underlying risk factors.
+According to Dr. Rowan, AFib can increase your risk of stroke dramatically, depending on underlying risk factors.
 Some risk factors for stroke with AFib include: